-When the recipient clicks View and Sign, they will be prompted to verify their identity by entering a code and consenting to do business electronically.
+When the recipient clicks the sign link, they will be routed to the S-Sign Consent screen, which will optionally prompt them to verify their identity by entering a code and consenting to do business electronically.

 What happened in Salesforce while all of this was going on?
-Let’s take a step back in time to way before our recipient has signed the document.
 Immediately after you clicked Send Documents for Electronic Signature, an S-Sign Envelope record was created, which can be viewed under the Related tab on the object record that you created the e-signature request for.

 Under the Related tab, only the original document is visible.